glancia93/Physics-captured-by-data-based-methods-in-El-Nino-prediction_PyCODE/README.md

 The repository contains the following three modules:

 ## 1. SMOE.py
-Salient Map Order Equivalent (...) is here implemented.
+Salient Map Order Equivalent (Mundhenk et al. 2019) is here implemented.
 This code has been applied to evaluate the saliency maps of the CNN model.

 ## 2. SUBCODER.py